 The company released new data showing that Cologuard 2.0 can detect colorectal cancer with higher sensitivity than the current version of the test.

-The firm reported that test volumes for its Cologuard colorectal cancer screening test also rose 79 percent year over year.
+The firm reported that test volumes for its Cologuard colorectal cancer screening test rose 89 percent year over year.